-Note: If the Binning Horizontal/Vertical mode is changed from OFF to ON after ROI size is set. the area setting value is reduced to 1/2, however, if the Binning Horizontal/Vertical mode is changed from ON to OFF, the area setting value is not changed.
-Please reset by manually.
+Note: If Binning Horizontal/Vertical mode is set from OFF to ON after ROI size is determined, the area setting value is automatically changed to a half of the value.
+However, if Binning Horizontal/Vertical mode is set from ON to OFF, the area setting value is not changed automatically.
+It should be set manually.